Shimin233/Python100days/Day9/Three key factors in Python and factor 1: function.md

 ## Three key factors
-There are three key factors in Python code: funciton, module模块, item对象.
+There are three key factors in Python code: funciton, module模块, object对象.

 ### Factor 1: Fucntion
 #### 1.1 Define a function